Snapchain/op-chain-deployment/README.md

 ### Update the environment variables

-Update environment variables in the `.env` and `.env.explorer` files.
+Update environment variables in the `.env` files.

 ## Local L1 chain